BlueDevelopersInc/dsu-wiki/docs/create-panel.md

 - You are on the admin list in the config

-- You have dev mode on
+- You have developer mode on

 ![IMG](images/enable-dev-mode.gif)

 ## Let's start

 Ok, now use the /createpanel
-if you want to retry any step, you will have to say "cancel" and use the command again
+If you want to retry any step, you will have to say "cancel" and use the command again

 ### Step 1: Panel Name